 Bradford International Film Festival celebrates its 14th year in 2008.
 Running from late February to early March, this year it celebrates the work of several filmmakers, including Julien Temple and Kenneth Branagh.
 The programme features a range of premieres and includes a strand dedicated to American independent movies.

-The Cambridge Film Festival has been running for 27 years.
-It has previously taken place in July, but in 2008, it will move to run from September 18 to 28.
+The Cambridge Film Festival has been running for over three decades.
+It previously took place in July, but moved into the Autumn in 2008.
 It has a particular commitment to German cinema, to which it devotes a special strand and also features a range of other foreign film and arthouse movies.
 In addition, 2007 saw the inclusion of some open-air screenings of classic films.

 The Cinema China festival enjoyed its inaugural year in 2007.
 Running in mid-March it aims to bring Chinese classics to a wider UK audience, it is the brainchild of The University Of Edinburgh, who hope it will go on to become an annual event.
 Many of the films screened aren't available on DVD so it offers a rare chance to see them.
 The programme also featured a series of lectures in Edinburgh.